srinivasmathur/Grab-AI-/README.md

 # Approach
 ## 1) Preprocessing
-  a) Grouping data : The data set contained several telematics datapoints for single bookingID.So, I grouped it by bookingID by taking          median of all the datapoints.
+  a) Grouping data : The data set contained several telematics datapoints for single bookingID.So, I grouped it by bookingID by taking the median of all the datapoints.

   b) Feature Engineering : I created following features.